-- U_t^T (NAIRU) is estimated by the time-series model, which captures its general statistical properties (like, for example, non stationarity of the structural unemployment).
-Economic information which can explain structural unemployment is regarded as unobservable. - U_t^C (unemployment gap, i.e. observed unemployment minus NAIRU) is modelled with the use of economic information: the link between changes in inflation and cyclical unemployment derived from the Phillips curve.
+• U_t^T (NAIRU) is estimated by a time-series model, which captures its general statistical properties (like, for example, non stationarity of structural unemployment).
+Economic information which can explain structural unemployment is regarded as unobservable.

+• U_t^C (unemployment gap, i.e. observed unemployment minus NAIRU) is modelled with the use of economic information: the link between changes in inflation and cyclical unemployment is derived from the Phillips curve.

-Trend component of unemployment is assumed to have a stochastic trend6 and is modelled as a random walk with drift:
+The trend component of unemployment is assumed to have a stochastic trend 6 and is modelled as a random walk with drift :